jangroth/aws-certification-notes/solutions-architect-professional.md

 `arn:aws:s3:::mybucket/developers/($aws:username)/`|folder matching the accessing user's name
 <a name="6_4_4"></a>
 ### [↖](#6_4)[↑](#6_4_3_5)[↓](#6_4_5) Pre-signed URLs
 All objects are private by default.
 Only the object owner has permission to access these objects.
-However, the object owner can optionally share objects with others by creating a **pre-signed URL**, using their own security credentials, to grant time-limited permission to download the objects.
+However, the object owner can optionally share objects with others by creating a **pre-signed URL**, using *their own security credentials*, to grant time-limited permission to download the objects.

 <a name="6_4_5"></a>
 ### [↖](#6_4)[↑](#6_4_4)[↓](#6_4_5_1) Encryption